 16. Continuation after a Foul or Violation Call

-16.2.1. is called against the thrower and the thrower subsequently attempts a pass, or
+16.2.1. is called against the thrower and the thrower attempts a pass, or

-16.2.2. is called when the thrower is in the act of throwing, or
+16.2.2. is called by the thrower during the act of throwing, or

 16.3.1.
 If the play resulted in a goal, the goal stands.

-if a team is late, every minute after the start of the game a point is assigned to the team ready to play.
-After the 10th minute, a forfeit is declared and the team ready to play wins the game by 10-0.
+if a team is late, every two minutes after the start of the game two points is assigned to the team ready to play.
+After the 14th minute, a forfeit is declared and the team ready to play wins the game by 13-0.

 Format

-Each team will play a minimum of 6 and a maximum of 8 games.
+Each team will play a minimun of 7 and a maximun of 8 games.

 Each team will play 7 games.

-The teams will be divided into 4 pools of 4 teams each that will play a one-way round robin.
+The teams will be divided into 2 pools of 5 teams and 2 pools of 4 teams each that will play a one-way round robin.

 Each team will play 7 games.